At a glance

 At the butcher the order is a single word and then a number, milanesas, un kilo, and the only thing left to decide is which cut he runs through the slicer.
 A milanesa de carne is a thin slice of beef pounded flat, run through beaten egg and then a bed of breadcrumb, fried hot, and set while still warm inside a split pan francés.
 The egg, the crumb and the bread are shared by every cutlet sandwich in the country.
 The beef is the part that makes this the plain one, the version a cook means when no animal is named, and the version every other milanesa is measured against.
 It is also the only one where the meat itself offers a real decision, because beef comes off several different cuts and they do not all fry the same.

 The cut is the choice, and the counter offers three honest answers.
-Nalga is the safe classic, tender, large and good value, the cut most families buy without thinking.
-Peceto is the one the carniceros themselves rate highest, the leanest and most tender, and it can cost half again as much for the privilege.
-Cuadrada is the budget cut, full of flavor and cheap, but lean enough that it tips toward dry.
+Nalga, the top round, is the safe classic, tender and large and good value, the cut most families buy without thinking.
+Peceto, the eye of round, is the one the carniceros themselves rate highest, the leanest and most tender, and it can cost half again as much for the privilege.
+Cuadrada, the bottom round, is the budget cut, full of flavor and cheap, but lean enough that it tips toward dry.
 None of them is wrong.
 Each is a different bet on tenderness against price, made before a single breadcrumb is touched, and a good milanesa de carne begins with the cut more than with the fry.

-The first thing in a good one is the rasp of the crust, a short dry crack, and then the beef underneath gives a real chew, a muscle pull with a little iron behind it that the chicken and soy versions never carry.
-The crust holds its crackle at the rim and softens only where it meets the bread.
+The first thing in a good one is the rasp of the crust, then the beef underneath gives a real chew, a muscle pull with a little iron behind it that the chicken and soy versions never carry.
 Take it plain on warm pan francés and that is nearly the whole thing, hot fried beef and toasted crumb, salt and a faint mineral tang.
-Take it dressed and the cool lettuce snaps against the warm cutlet, the tomato runs, the mayonnaise smears across, and the beef still reads through everything because it brought its own savor to the build and did not need the toppings to supply it.
+Take it dressed and the cool lettuce snaps against the warm cutlet, the tomato runs, the mayonnaise smears across, and the beef still reads through everything because it brought its own savor to the build.

 The milanesa is an Italian inheritance carried over by the great wave of immigration, and its name points straight home.
-Its parent is the breaded veal cutlet of Milan, the cotoletta alla milanese, brought by Italians arriving in their hundreds of thousands from the 1880s onward and made over in a country with cheap and abundant beef.
+Its parent is the breaded veal cutlet of Milan, the cotoletta alla milanese, brought by Italians arriving in their hundreds of thousands from the 1880s onward into a country with cheap and abundant beef.
 The Milanese dish was veal on the bone; Argentina took it to boneless beef, first and most, and built a whole family of sandwiches on top of the cheap version.
+The dish itself reaches print here in the Almanaque de la Cocinera Argentina, a slim Buenos Aires recipe pamphlet of 1880 generally treated as the first cookbook written in Argentina, where the milanesa already appears as recognized today, veal sliced thin, bathed in egg, crumbed with a little Parmesan and fried.